-The Master of Science in Cyber Security and Information Assurance is a professional degree for those who endeavor through technical and managerial measures to ensure the security, confidentiality, integrity, authenticity, control, availability and utility of the world's computing and information systems infrastructure.
+The Master of Science in Cyber Security is a professional degree for those who endeavor through technical and managerial measures to ensure the security, confidentiality, integrity, authenticity, control, availability and utility of the world's computing and information systems infrastructure.
 The program has a required core and a required specialization which can be selected from some alternatives.
 The core is designed to provide a means of supporting the variety of backgrounds (both education and work experience) that those who wish to study this area may bring to the program.
 The core is also a statement of the knowledge domain that is common to most efforts in this area.
 The specializations provide for study in particular domains of knowledge within the field - which are also tied to communities of effort within the field.

 Program Learning Outcomes

 - Devise a mitigation plan against both external and internal vulnerabilities to enterprise computer infrastructures and sensitive digital assets.

 - Analyze and evaluate multiple risk assessment methods and strategies.